Homeworld: Cataclysm: Reception

-The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
+The game received "generally favorable reviews", according to the review aggregation website Metacritic.
 Samuel Bass of NextGen called it "one of those rare sequels in which more of the same is definitely a good thing."
 Brian Wright of GamePros website-only review said that the game "shows what can happen when developers listen to the fans and make changes according to their suggestions and complaints.
 While the gameplay remains the same, the new features and improvements make Homeworld: Cataclysm even more enjoyable the original."
 (Note: GamePro gave the game three 4.5/5 scores for graphics, sound, and fun factor, and 4/5 for control.)

 The staff of Computer Gaming World nominated it as the best strategy game of 2000, although it lost to Sacrifice.
 The game was also nominated for the "Strategy Game of the Year" award at GameSpots Best and Worst of 2000 Awards, which went to Shogun: Total War.
 It was also nominated for the "Best Graphics in a PC Game" and "Best Strategy Game for PC" awards at The Electric Playgrounds Blister Awards 2000, both of which also went to Sacrifice.